lastcc/Interactive-Transition-Injector/README.md

 4. Insert code in the destination view controller to setup the interactive transition for the opposite direction.

 This project is an attempt to simplify things and decouple code.

+    You do not need to put any code in the view controller.

 And all settings can be modified in the Interface Builder's attribute inspector.
 You only need to: